hakatashi/japanese.js/README.md

 #### Configs

-Config is represented as plain object, which object keys stand for a collection of similar characters, and the value determines how these characters are converted.
+Config is represented as plain object, where object keys stand for a collection of similar characters, and the value determines how these characters are converted.
-So the object is not just the same with conversion table.
+So the object is not just the same as a conversion table.

 Available parameters are following.